euniceyoh/pomodoro/README.md

 # pomodoro timer

-- my first react native app
+This timer will help people trying to use the Pomodoro Technique.
+It will vibrate to tell you when to take breaks or resume working.
+This is also my first react native app.

 ## requirements